yukendhiran/Backend__Deno_Starter/README.md

 - Run `deno task seed` to seed data to the database.

 * Check db.md for postgres related query to create db, user
+* Should implement seeder based on model in command/seed

 ### Drizzle Studio